gloebit/unity-gloebit/README.md

 Once this is done, run the application and make sure everything is working.

 Applications also have Gloebit accounts.
-The prefabs come preconfigured with the consumer-key for the "Test" account.
+The prefabs come preconfigured with the OAuth "consumer-key" for the "Test Consumer" account.
 Once the basic setup is working, you should log into Gloebit's [sandbox](https://sandbox.gloebit.com/login/) where you can create an account for your application.
 Next, visit Gloebit's [Merchant Signup Form](https://sandbox.gloebit.com/merchant-signup/?u=0&r=) and enter any relevant information (all fields are optional on the sanbox server).
 Once this form has been submitted, the "Merchant Tools" menu item will appear in the dropdown menu.
 In the "Merchant Tools" page, find the OAuth section and find your application's OAuth Key.
 This key should replace "test-consumer" in Gloebit.cs

 ```C#
   public string consumer_key = "test-consumer";